Uddipan12345/Gamer_Zone/README.md

 License
 This project is licensed under the MIT License.
 Please review the license file for more information.

-For support or questions, you can contact the author at your-email@example.com.

 Acknowledgements
 The Gamer's Zone project would like to acknowledge the following resources: